 After coffee, delicious pastries and a stunning fruit platter we were chauffeured to Chatsworth, just a five minute drive away, to see where most of the lovely produce is grown.
 We were given a guided tour by the knowledgeable, friendly gardeners and given exclusive access into otherwise restricted areas.
 We even tasted grapes.
 Delicious, sweet grapes, grown right here in Derbyshire!

-Although Chatsworth is probably my favourite place on earth and I have visited numerous times, I had never actually explored the kitchen garden.
+Although Chatsworth is probably my favourite place on earth and I have visited numerous times (read about a family day out at Chatsworth and a visit to Chatsworth Christmas market), I had never actually explored the kitchen garden.
 What a fascinating place!
 There are also lovely views over the rest of the estate.

 Then it was back to Chatsworth Kitchen for lunch!